 Do you often walk across bridges?
-The life without bridges would make our existence too single bank by walking along only one side of the river.
-This small piece of the universe, whose purpose is apparently nothing more than a path that leads you to the people on the other side, hides itself much more magic than it may seem at the first sight.
-Let´s try to find it out together – let’s take a walk across the probably most famous bridge in Czechia and have a bit different look.
+The life without bridges would limit our existence to the single bank of the river.
+This small piece of the universe, whose purpose is apparently nothing more than a path that leads you to the people on the other side, shows much more magic than it may seem at the first sight.
+Let’s try to find out together – let’s take a walk across the probably the most famous bridge and see something different.

 Karlův most

-The Charles Bridge is a leading Czech medieval architectural monument, its construction started in 1357 under the auspices of King Charles IV, a legend says that eggs were used to enrich the mortar etc. But we are not interested in history and a unique Baroque statues are absolutely boring for us too.
-Saturday 4th August 2007, exactly 6 hours in the morning – I was walking with botanists Pavol Eliáš and Petr Krása across the Charles Bridge and its surroundings and were interested in plants only.
-What species of plants can we find in such place?
+The Charles Bridge is the leading Czech medieval architectural monument, its construction started in 1357 under the auspices of King Charles IV.
+A legend says that eggs were used to enrich the mortar etc. But we are not interested in the history as the unique Baroque statues are absolutely boring to us.
+Saturday 4th August 2007, at 6 a. m., I was walking with botanists Pavol Eliáš and Petr Krása across the Charles Bridge and its surroundings and were interested in plants only.
+What species of plants can we find in such a place?

 Karlův most

-“The bridge is like an old wall,” said Palo Eliáš, our web colleague from Slovak town Nitra, inter alia, professionally specializes in the vegetation and habitats affected by human activities.
-“So we can find plants of rock fissures (eg. Asplenium ruta-muraria), ruderal species transmitted by humans (eg. Chenopodium album) as well as species whose seeds have been spread by wind (eg. Betula, Salix etc.).”
+“The bridge is like an old wall,” said Palo Eliáš, our web colleague from Slovak town Nitra, who among other professionally specializes in the vegetation and habitats affected by human activities.
+“So we can find plants in rock fissures (as a fern Asplenium ruta-muraria), ruderal species transmitted by humans (as a goosefoot weed Chenopodium album) as well as species whose seeds have been spread by wind (like birch or willow etc.).”
 What was really interesting, that directly on the Charles Bridge we encountered one endangered and protected species – the Eastern Marsh Fern (Thelypteris palustris).
-Big surprise, however, showed off through one sewer cover in the pavement of the Charles Bridge.
-Palo Eliáš once cried out: “Oh no, it is not possible, because this is a melon!”
+Big surprise, however, showed through one sewer cover in the pavement of the Charles Bridge.
+Palo Eliáš suddenly once cried out: “Oh no, it’s impossible, this is a melon!”
 Indeed!
-The seeds of water melon (Citrullus lanatus) had been taken here by some tourist eating a melon and spitted the seeds out.
-It seems, that the seeds had been washed by rain to the sewer and then sprouted and now grows here.
+The seeds of water melon (Citrullus lanatus) had been taken here by some tourist eating a melon and spitting the seeds out.
+It seems, that the seeds had been washed by rain to the sewer and then sprouted and now grow here.
 Unexpected and unprecedented rarity!

 Kanál s melounem